 Flashing: Introducing excess gas into a kiln to induce a reduction effect on the ware.

-Hard Shelling: When the outer surface of a cone is exposed to reducing conditions causing it to become dull
+Hard Shelling: When the outer surface of a cone is exposed to reducing conditions causing it to become dull and rough.

 Radiation: The application of heat onto ceramic ware by radiant energy given off from a gas burner’s flame or an electric heating element.